Mathematics

 The school aims to:

-The school follows the recommended National Curriculum programmes of study.
+The school follows the recommended National Curriculum programmes of study using White Rose Maths and NCETM as tools for planning.

 Intent of Maths at Broad Oak Primary School

 Our vision is to offer our children a broad and ambitious curriculum which meets the needs of all learners.
 To provide them with the knowledge and cultural capital needed to succeed in life.
 To be able to understand the purpose of maths and how it will impact their lives in later years.
 To be able to solve problems that they may encounter using the skills they have acquired through an enriching maths curriculum.
 Our staff all share the same vision for each pupil and plan and sequence lessons to ensure these needs are met.
 Evidence of this can be found in the children’s work and monitoring and evaluation of the subject.
-As a whole school we are beginning our journey into a mastery approach in maths.
-We are taking part in the NCETM Mastering Number programme in EYFS and KS1.
-We are also beginning a 'Mastery Readiness' course led by our local maths hub and NCETM, which will be accessed throughout school.
+This year we have embarked on our mastery journey into mathematics.
+We have continued to use the NCETM Mastering Number programme in EYFS and KS1.
+We have also completed our first year in the 'Mastery Readiness' initiative led by our local maths hub and NCETM.
+In September 2023, we will continue into the second phase of this initiative.

 Implementation of Maths at Broad Oak Primary School

 Staff at Broad Oak are all experienced practitioners who are familiar with the maths scheme of work.
 The maths coordinator attends all training within the WRIST team and delivers high quality feedback to other staff members to keep them updated with changes and developments.
-Teachers work from short term planning which is linked to yearly planning.
+Teachers work from short term planning which is linked to yearly planning which is predominantly delivered using White Rose Maths.
 Through planning teachers refer to objectives, success criteria, vocabulary, modelling techniques, contextual learning, using and applying and assessment.
 The coordinator then spends time looking over the plans of the staff to ensure continuity.
 Staff are experienced enough to know when a particular concept requires more or less coverage and any misconceptions are swiftly addressed or used to inform the next planning week.
 We use White Rose Maths as an overarching scheme with elements of other suitable resources included, depending on the needs of the children.

 Impact of Maths at Broad Oak Primary School